Camaro Fuel Systems:

 AEM high volume fuel filters

-Machined from 6061 Alumninum, double Viton O-ring seals, 7 micron filter, 12 gpm@ 45 PSI.
+Machined from 6061 Aluminum, double Viton O-ring seals, 7 micron filter, 12 gpm@ 45 PSI.

-Uses replacable filter cartriges.
+Uses replaceable filter cartridges.

 FueLab: